lovcodvn/reco_bookworm/README.md

-# Group Project _ Recommender System
+# Project _ Recommender System for Books

 For illustration, this is our demo : https://bookwormrecomm.herokuapp.com/ To understand how the recommendations are selected, please read the descriptions below.